 AWS VPC Networking Best Practices for Production

-Quick summary: A practical guide to AWS VPC networking — CIDR planning, subnet strategies, NAT gateways, VPC endpoints, Transit Gateway, and the network architecture patterns that scale with your organization.
+Quick summary: A VPC misdesign at month two becomes a multi-quarter migration at year two.
+CIDR planning, subnet strategies, NAT gateways, VPC endpoints, Transit Gateway, and the network architecture patterns that scale without forcing a re-IP.

 Key Takeaways

-- A practical guide to AWS VPC networking — CIDR planning, subnet strategies, NAT gateways, VPC endpoints, Transit Gateway, and the network architecture patterns that scale with your organization
+- CIDR planning, subnet strategies, NAT gateways, VPC endpoints, Transit Gateway, and the network architecture patterns that scale without forcing a re-IP

 Table of Contents